zackosowski/CSVault/Articles/Errors.md

 Compiler [[Errors|errors]] are mistakes in a program's code that prevent it from being successfully [[Compiler|compiled]] into an executable program.
 If there are errors in the code, the compiler will generate error messages and stop the translation process.

 * ###### **Syntax Errors**
 	These occur when the code violates the [[Syntax]] rules of the [[programming language]].
-For example, if you forget a colon at the end of an [[If Statements|if statement]] in [[Python]] or misspell a [[keyword]], you'll get a syntax error.
+For example, if you forget a colon at the end of an [[If Statements|if statement]] in [[Python]] or misspell a [[Keyword]], you'll get a syntax error.
 Syntax errors are often the easiest to fix because they are underlined in red in the [[IDE (Integrated Development Environment)|IDE]] compiler usually provides specific details about what and where the problem is.
 Below are some examples of syntax errors.

 ```python
 #The string is missing a closing quotation symbol